Flamanville, Manche

 Flamanville ([flamɑ̃vil]) is a commune in the Manche department in north-western France.

 Port

 The port of Flamanville, in the northern part of the commune, is known as Diélette.
 During the summer a high-speed passenger ferry is operated from there to Alderney and Guernsey by Manche Iles Express.

 Heraldry

 Nuclear plants

 On its territory is installed the seaside Flamanville Nuclear Power Plant, established there in the 1980s, with two PWR reactors of 1300 MWe each, which were put into operation in 1986 and 1987.

-Flamanville has been selected for the installation of the first French EPR reactor, which will be Flamanville's third reactor, near the two existing ones.
-Whether or not Flamanville 3, EPR, actually becomes operational is political, as many prominent politicians are opposed to it.
+A third reactor (an EPR) came into operation in December 2024 after years of delay and cost overruns.

 There are also plans for later fourth reactor.